 Want to buy your first home and don't know where to start?

-Buying a home can be exciting and create a lot of anxiety all at the same time, especially for first-time homebuyers.
+Buying a new Cedar City single-family home in can be exciting and create a lot of anxiety all at the same time, especially for first-time homebuyers.
 If you’ve never bought a home, it’s difficult to know what to expect.
 But with bank rates at an attractive low, it’s worth taking the time to do a little financial homework.